FFFF-0000h/Tech-Scrolls/README.md

 ## U

 - **UAT (User Acceptance Testing)**: User Acceptance Testing (UAT) is one of the last stages of the software development life cycle.
 It is performed after the software has been thoroughly tested.
 It is sometimes known as End User Testing.
 UAT is a type of testing performed by the end user or the client to verify/accept the software system before moving the software application to the production environment.
 UAT is done in the final phase of testing after functional, integration and system testing is done.

+- **UGC(User Generated Content)**: the social media content (posts, photos, videos) created by users about a brand or product and not by companies or organizations themselves.
+When a local restaurant retweets a Twitter user’s positive shout out, or Coca-Cola reposts a picture of an Instagram user drinking a Coke, that’s UGC.

 - **UI (User Interface)**: the point of human-computer interaction and communication in a device.